rs2/anbasile.github.io/_posts/2016-01-09-embed-reveal-webpage.md

 ---
 layout: post
-title: How to embed a Reveal presentation in a web page
+title: How to embed Reveal.js
 ---
 It is very simple: